ToVinhKhang/ToVinhKhang/README.md

 # INTRODUCTION

-_As a Product Owner cum Business Analyst, with 4+ years of experience in digital products, who ambitious, and passionate about becoming a solid Product Manager.
-With a software engineering background and a delicate business mind, I leverage technology to serve businesses.
-So far, I have managed multiple projects from different business domains, most of the products were built from scratch and rolled out successfully.
-I enjoyed the fast-paced environment, fostering product innovation.
-Especially empowered to drive products grow business and make impactful life.
-Outside of work, I read news, travel abroad, learn about the culture and history of other countries which helps me find life balance and refill the energy for a new day._
+_As a Product Owner cum Business Analyst, with 4+ years of experience in digital product development, I am an ambitious and passionate professional on a clear path to becoming a well-rounded Product Manager.
+With a strong foundation in software engineering and a delicate business mind, I leverage technology to serve businesses.
+So far, I have managed multiple projects across diverse business domains, most of the products were built from scratch and rolled out successfully.
+I thrive in fast-paced environment, fostering product innovation, particularly focusing on business outcomes and meaningful impact on society._

 <br />